310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 {% endnote %}

 {% bubble Chiaki past %}
-<th>(Hehe, “change Yumenosaki Academy,” huh… It sort of sounded grandiose, but I’ll still be wishing you the best, Hasumi-kun.)</th>
+<th>(Heheh, “change Yumenosaki Academy,” huh… It sort of sounded grandiose, but I’ll still be wishing you the best, Hasumi-kun.)</th>

 <th>(So there *are* students other than me who don’t feel like the academy can remain the way as it is right now…)</th>